kstaken/salt-test-runner/README.md

 Build a docker template with the salt-minion installed.

-    docker build -t salt-minion - < salt-minion.docker
+    docker build -t salt-minion - < docker/salt-minion.docker

-Container can then be executed by running.
+That container can then be executed by running, but the tests will handle container setup automatically.

     docker run -d salt-minion